jdaless/ParlorJuke/README.md

 ## Features to Implement

-* Overhaul into python server
 * Add YouTube videos to queue
+* Sign into Spotify and add Spotify songs to queue
 * MySQL database for library file management
 * Searching the library
 * Album art